About High Altitude Illness

 - Extreme Altitude: above 5500 m

-the body's intolerance of the hypoxic (low oxygen) environment at
+When acclimatization lags significantly behind ascent, various symptoms occur.
+Acute Mountain Sickness (AMS) represents the body's intolerance of the hypoxic (low oxygen) environment at high elevations.

-- Hyperventilation (breathing fast)
+- Hyperventilation (fast breathing)

 - Shortness of breath during exertion